“Ask the Program Directors” Q&A Teleconferences for Applicants

 Submit questions in advance to email@example.com.

-The National Clinician Scholars Program (NCSP) looks forward to taking your questions about its RFA for new sites during an upcoming teleconference on May 19, 2017.
+The National Clinician Scholars Program (NCSP) looks forward to taking your questions about its RFA for new sites during its upcoming teleconference on July 7, 2017.
 The call is open to all interested parties.

 1 pm – 2 pm EST/10 am – 11 am PST